-When you begin to improve a process you must agree upon a standard method, then allow employees to try out improvements that improve upon that standard.
-Incorporate what works into the new standard, and train coworkers the improved process.
+When you begin to improve a process you must agree upon a standard method.
+Then allow employees to try out changes that improve upon that standard.
+Incorporate what works into the new standard, and train coworkers on the improved process.
 Require that all employees use this same improved process going forward.

 Principle 7: Use visual control so no problems are hidden.

-Use 5S methods to standardize and optimize the work area and design simple visual systems at the place where the work is done, to support flow and pull.
+Use 5S methods to standardize and optimize the work area and design simple visual systems at the place where the work is done.
+This will support flow and pull.
 For example, place a sign in a storage cabinet that shows what inventory should be located on each shelf.
 Another example of this principle is the A3 Improvement report, which captures an entire project on one piece of paper.

 Principle 8: Use only reliable, thoroughly tested technology that serves your people and processes.

-Work out a process manually before adding technology since new technology is often unreliable and difficult to standardize and therefore endangers flow if not implemented correctly.
+Work out a process manually before adding technology since new technology is often unreliable and difficult to standardize, therefore endangering the flow if not implemented correctly.
 Reject or modify technologies that conflict with your culture or that might disrupt stability, reliability, and predictability.
 Use technology to support people, not to replace people.

 Principle 9: Grow leaders who thoroughly understand the work, live the philosophy, and teach it to others.

 Grow leaders from within, rather than buying them from outside the organization.
-Your leaders must be role models of the organization’s philosophy and understand the daily work so he or she can be a great teacher.
+Your leaders must be role models of the organization’s philosophy and understand the daily work so that he or she can be a great teacher.
 These leaders will be respected and most effective.

 Principle 10: Develop exceptional people and teams who follow your company’s philosophy.

 Respect for people is a key pillar of the Toyota Way and Lean thinking, yet many Lean organizations do not emphasize this enough.
-Invest in your people so committed employees show up and work hard at completing their job and improving their job every day.
+Invest in your people.
+Committed employees will show up and work hard at completing and improving their job every day.
 As Toyota trainer and author Shigeo Shingo once said, “management must learn to shift their attention from fighting fires that should not be there to developing better people and processes.”